Sastrify snags $7M to help SMEs manage SaaS buying – TechCrunch

-With so much startup activity in the software as a service (SaaS) space it can be a challenge for businesses to figure out which of these SaaS (SaaSes?) are actually useful and worth continuing to shell out for.
-Well Cologne-based startup Sastrify is here to help — offering what it descries as a “highly automated” platform (covering some 20,000+ SaaS solutions) to help other businesses with procurement and management of third party services.
+With so much startup activity in the software-as-a-service (SaaS) space it can be a challenge for businesses to figure out which of these SaaS (SaaSes?) are actually useful and worth continuing to shell out for.
+Well, Cologne-based startup Sastrify is here to help — offering what it describes as a “highly automated” platform (covering some 20,000+ SaaS solutions) to help other businesses with procurement and management of third-party services.

-It may not sound the sexist startup business to be in but despite only launching earlier this year, Sastrify is already cash-flow positive — and can tout “a high 6-digit recurring revenue” just a few months post-launch.
+It may not sound the sexist startup business to be in, but despite only launching earlier this year, Sastrify is already cash-flow positive — and can tout “a high six-digit recurring revenue” just a few months post-launch.
 Not bad for a startup that was only founded last summer.

 Sastrify tells us it has around 50 customers at this stage — including “unicorn startups like Gorillas”.
-It says its approach works best for growing companies with 100+ employees, and is perhaps especially suited to European tech scale ups.
+It says its approach works best for growing companies with 100+ employees, and is perhaps especially suited to European tech scale-ups.

-On the competitive front the startup points to US-based Vendr and Tropic, which may further explain the regional focus (although it’s not only selling in Europe).
+On the competitive front the startup points to U.S.-based Vendr and Tropic, which may further explain the regional focus (although it’s not only selling in Europe).

 Sastrify’s sales pitch to SMEs includes that current customers have seen an average 6.5x return on their investment — in addition to what it bills as “thousands of working hours” saved from “wasted” activities related to SaaS procurement.

-Cost savings are another carrot — which the startup claiming its customers are “typically” saving around 20-30% of their SaaS cost.
+Cost savings are another carrot — which the startup is claiming its customers are “typically” saving around 20-30% of their SaaS cost.

 So how does it actually make it easier for businesses to navigate the pros & cons of the smorgasbord of SaaS(es) now out there?